esolitos/sphp-fpm-osx/README.md

 Usage:
 ```
-    sphpf 54
+    #: sphpf 54
-    sphpf 55
+    #: sphpf 55
-    sphpf 56
+    #: sphpf 56
-    sphpf 70
+    #: sphpf 70
 ```

+## Troubleshooting

+You can enable debug output simply setting `DEBUG` to true.

+Example, enable for a single run:

+    #: DEBUG=1 sphpf 70
+    ...

+Example, enable for the current shell:

+    #: export DEBUG=1
+    #: sphpf 70
+    ...

 ## Thanks to

-* Initial `sphp` by sgotre can be found at [sgotre/sphp-osx](https://github.com/sgotre/sphp-osx)
+* Initial `sphp` by sgotre which inspired this script can be found at [sgotre/sphp-osx](https://github.com/sgotre/sphp-osx)